Skip to main content

 Budget 2023 Childcare

-Hundreds of thousands more working parents will be supported through an extension of the free childcare on offer, more than doubling the current support in place.
+Hundreds of thousands more working parents will be supported through an extension of the government funded childcare on offer, more than doubling the current support in place.
 This will help mums in particular to stay in work and keep the economy growing.

 We know that childcare is one of the biggest costs facing working households, which is why we want to make it cheaper and more accessible, to reduce the barriers preventing some parents from going back to work.